 This guide was developed jointly by the ECB and the NCAs and is aimed at ensuring the consistent application of high supervisory standards across the euro area.
-NCAs are therefore recommended to apply, in substance, the expectations set out in this guide in their supervision of less significant institutions, proportionately to the risk profile and business model of the institution.
+NCAs are therefore recommended to apply the expectations set out in this guide in their supervision of less significant institutions in a manner that is proportionate to the nature, scale and complexity of the activities of the institution concerned.
 The ECB acknowledges that a number of NCAs have issued, or are in the process of issuing, guidance on climate-related and environmental risks.
 Less significant institutions are invited to consider these as well as other relevant publications by their NCAs.